garrison/vmc/README.rst

 The code should compile on recent versions of ``g++``, ``clang++``, and possibly even ``icc``.
-Note that we are indeed making use of some C++11 features, including (but not necessarily limited to) explicit virtual overrides, auto-typed variables, template aliases, and extern templates.
+Note that we are indeed making use of some C++11 features, including (but not necessarily limited to) explicit virtual overrides, auto-typed variables, template aliases, nullptr, and extern templates.

 A sample build script, which compiles both ``vmc-core`` and ``pyvmc``, is located at ``./do-build.example``.